 3-MCCD is due to mutations in the MCCC1 (3q27.1) or MCCC2 (5q12-q13) genes.
 These two genes encode MCCase subunit alpha and MCCase subunit beta, which together catalyze the fourth step in the leucine catabolic pathway.
 Mutations in these genes lead to reduced or absent 3-MCC activity, thereby allowing the toxic byproducts of leucine processing to build up and cause clinical symptoms.
 Evidence is emerging that consanguinity with homozygosity for damaging mutations in a second rare disease gene may be associated with non-specific severe phenotypes of 3-MCCD.

 Newborn screening using tandem mass spectrometry reveals an elevation of C5-hydroxy acylcarnitine on blood spots.
 Urine organic acid analysis shows elevation of 3-hydroxyisovaleric acid and 3-methylcrotonylglycine.
 Carnitine serum levels can be decreased.
 Lymphocyte and fibroblast assays show low to absent 3-MCC activity while other carboxylase enzymes have normal activity.
 Laboratory findings during an acute metabolic crisis include metabolic acidosis, hypoglycemia, and in some cases, mild hyperammonemia.
 Molecular genetic testing identifying two disease causing alleles confirms diagnosis.
 Newborn screening programs are available in the U.S. and some European countries.

-The differential diagnosis includes other organic acidurias such as multiple carboxylase deficiency as well as Reye's syndrome (see these terms).
+The differential diagnosis includes other organic acidurias such as multiple carboxylase deficiency as well as Reye's syndrome.

 Antenatal diagnosis is possible in families with known disease causing mutations.

 3-MCCD is inherited autosomal recessively and genetic counseling is recommended.

 Early diagnosis may help in properly managing 3-MCCD and reducing the risk of severe metabolic crisis.
 Treatment is often not necessary in asymptomatic individuals.
 Some patients may require oral L-carnitine supplementation.
 A diet restricted in leucine is usually not warranted.
 Avoidance of fasting and of other precipitating stresses is recommended (mainly in infants and young children), as is the regular monitoring of free carnitine concentrations.
 An emergency regimen (IV glucose and the correction of acidosis) is recommended during intercurrent illness.

 The prognosis is usually good but depends on the severity of symptoms experienced.